By India specialist James

 Driving down into the valley, which is cut off during winter, tiny villages begin to line the roadside.
 Apple, apricot and cherry trees were in bloom when I last visited, and the valley floor beyond was a bright lime green.
 At sunset the light continues to reflect off the mountains, illuminating the sheer walls against the inky black sky.

 The landscape is scored with trails, many of which trace ancient trading routes that linked the Punjab to Central Asia.
-As well as a range of gentle walking routes, you can explore on a rare Bactrican (two-humped) camel.
+As well as a range of gentle walking routes, you can explore on a rare Bactrian (two-humped) camel.
 The best place to ride through are the silvery-gray sand dunes at Hunder, which seem lifted straight from a science-fiction novel.

 Where to stay in the Nubra Valley